César Guardia Mayorga

 César Guardia Mayorga (Ayacucho, Peru, 1906 -Lima, 1983) was a Peruvian writer, philosopher and university professor.
-He has contributed to Quechua literature with poetry and linguistic studies.
+He contributed to Quechua literature with poetry and linguistic studies.
 He has also written history and philosophy books.

 Life

 Guardia Mayorga was born in Ayacucho, and then moved with his family to the city of Arequipa.
 In Arequipa, he attended high school and then studied Philosophy at Universidad Nacional de San Agustin de Arequipa.
 Later he received his Doctorate and Lawyer degree.

 Legacy

 In 2020, the researcher Óscar Huamán Águila received the Casa de las Américas Prize for his a thesis on the work of Guardia Mayorga.